Ride Sharing Services and Insurance

-Typically, when you think of a cab you may think of a yellow car or van with a taxi sign on top, but that image may not be the same for very much longer.
+Typically, when you think of a cab, you think of a yellow car or van with a taxi sign on top, but that image may not be the same for very much longer.
 The sources of transportation are increasing as a new wave of “independent” cab drivers affiliated with ride sharing services like Uber and Lyft are allowing individuals to earn money by using their personal vehicles to pick up “fares”.

 Ride sharing services do have insurance but there have already been incidents that illustrate the concern for regulating ride sharing services.
-For instance a driver of a ride sharing service struck and killed a pedestrian last year.
-Unfortunately there was controversy over insurance coverage for the incident because the ride sharing vehicle was in between fares at the time and the insurance agreement did not include coverage for incidents that occurred in between fares.
+For instance, a driver of a ride sharing service struck and killed a pedestrian last year.
+Unfortunately, there was controversy over insurance coverage for the incident because the ride sharing vehicle was in between fares at the time and the insurance agreement did not include coverage for incidents that occurred in between fares.

-Since this incident there have been changes in the ways that ride sharing services are insuring drivers and fares, but the services remain unregulated.
+Since this incident, there have been changes in the ways that ride sharing services are insuring drivers and fares, but the services remain unregulated.
 As these services gain popularity and continue to operate in more and more places, there will be additional questions about how they should be monitored.
 It will certainly be interesting to see how different states and cities weigh in on this issue.